rxjpatil/rxjpatil/README.md

 # Welcome to RxjPatil's GitHub!

 Hello there!
 I'm Raj Patil, also known as RxjPatil in the coding world.
 I'm a passionate individual who loves coding, playing FPS games, and exploring the world of music.
-Currently, I'm on a learning journey with JavaScript and Angular, expanding my skills and diving deeper into the world of web development.
+Currently, I'm on a learning journey with JavaScript , expanding my skills and diving deeper into the world of web development.

 ## Technologies and Skills